-This is a report of a: D Dea th D Lost Time D Dr. Visit Only D First Aid Or nly DN ear Miss Date of incident: This report is made le by: D Employee D Supervisor DTeam D Other
+This is a report of a: D Dea th D Lost Time D Dr. Visit Only D First Aid O nly DN lear Miss Date of incident: This report is mad e by: D Employee D Supervisor DTeam

-Name: Sex: D Male D Female Age: Department; Job title at time of incident: Part of body affected: (shade all that apply) Nature of injury: (most serious one) D Abrasion, scrapes D Amputation D Broken bone D Bruise D Burn (heat) D Burn (chemical) This employee works: D Regular full time D Regular part time D Seasonal D Temporary Months with this employer D Concussion (to the head) D Crushing Injury D Cut, laceration, puncture D Hernia D Illness D Sprain, strain D Damage to a body system: D Other Months doing this job:
+Step 1: Injured employee (complete this pa rt for each injured employ yee) Name: Sex: D Male D Female Age: Department: Job title at time of incident: Part of body affected: (shade all that apply) Nature of injury: (most serious one) D Abrasion, scrapes D Amputation D Broken bone D Bruise D Burn (heat) D Burn (chemical) D Concussion (to the head) D Crushing Injury D Cut, laceration, puncture D Hernia D Illness D Sprain, strain D Damage to a body system: D Other This employee works: D Regular full time D Regular part time D Seasonal D Temporary Months with this employer Months doing this job:

-tep 2: Describe the inciden
+Step 2: Describe the incident

-xact location of the incident: Exact time:
+Exact location of the incident: Exact time:

-/hat part of employee's workday?
-D During meal period D D D Entering or leaving work uring break D V D Doing normal y Vorking overtime vork activities) Other
+What part of employee's workday?
+D Entering or leaving work D Doing normal w D During meal period D During break D Working overtime D ork activities Other

-ames of witnesses (if any):
+Names of witnesses (if any):

-Number of attachments: Written witness statements: Photographs: Maps / drawings: protective equipment was being used (if any)?
-Describe, step-l and other impor by-step the events that led up to the injur rtant details. y.
-Include names of any machines, parts, objects, tools, materials Description co ntinued on attached sheets: D She the incident happen?
-D Inadequate g D Unguarded f D Safety devic D Tool or equi D Workstation D Unsafe light D Lack of need D Lack of need D Lack of app D Unsafe cloth D No training of D Other: nazard e is defective pment defective layout is hazardous ing llation ded personal protective equipment ropriate equipment / tools D Operating wi D Operating at D Servicing eq D Making a sat D Using defect D Using cquip D Unsafe liftin D Taking an ui D Distraction, D Failure to wi uipment that has power to it ety device inoperative ive equipment ment in an unapproved way Why did the u nsafe acts occur?
-Is there a rewa have encourag If yes, describe rd (such as "the job can be done more q ed the unsafe conditions or acts? e: nickly", or "the product i s less likely to be damaged") that may D Yes D No Were the unsa fe acts or conditions reported prior to th e incident?
-D Yes D No Have there be en similar incidents or near misses prior to this one?
-DYes DNo
+Number of attachments: Written witness statements: Photographs: Maps / drawings: What personal protective equipment was being used (if any)?
+Describe, step- and other impo njury.
+Include names of any machines, parts, objects, tools, materials 8 19 Description con tinued on attached sheets: D

+Stone 2 did the incident happen?
+With the second of the second Unsafe workplace conditions: (Check all that apply) D Inadequate guard D Unguarded hazard D Safety device is defective D Tool or equipment defective D Workstation layout is hazardous D Unsafe lighting D Unsafe ventilation D Lack of needed personal protective equipment D Lack of appropriate equipment / tools D Unsafe clothing D No training or insufficient training D Other: Unsafe acts by people: (Check all that apply) D Operating without permission D Operating at unsafe speed D Servicing equipment that has power to it D Making a safety device inoperative D Using defective equipment D Using equipment in an unapproved way D Unsafe lifting D Taking an unsafe position or posture D Distraction, teasing, horseplay D Failure to wear personal protective equipment D Failure to use the available equipment / tools D Other: Why did the unsafe acts occur?
+Is there a reward (such as "the job can be done more quickly", have encouraged the unsafe conditions or acts?
+If yes, describe: or "the product is less likely to be damaged") that may D Yes D No 1 Were the unsafe acts or conditions reported prior to the incident?
+D Yes D No Have there been similar incidents or near misses prior to this one?
+D Yes D No

+Step 4: How can future incidents be prevented What changes do you suggest to prevent this incide 12 nt/near miss from happening again?

-Stop this activity D Guard the bazard D Train the employee(s) D Train the supervisor(s) ) Redesign task steps D Redesign work station D Write a new policy/rule D Enforce existing policy O Routinely inspect for the hazard D Personal P rotective Equipment D Other • What should be (or has been) done to carry out the suggestion(s) checked above? n attached sheater D Desertation continued a III MILMONGU ANCOLA, D Description continued of
+D Stop this activity D Guard the hazard D Tr ain the employee(s) D Train the supervisor(s)

+D Redesign task steps D Redesign work station D Wr ite a new policy/rule D Enforce existing policy

+D Routinely inspect for the hazard D Personal Protective Equipment D Other:

+What should be (or has been) done to carry out the suggest. on(s) checked above?

+9

+Description continued on attached sheets: D

-Written by: Title:
+Step 5: Who completed and reviewed this form? ( Written by: Please Print) Title:

-: Department: Date:
+Department: Date:

-Names of investigation team members: - -
+Names of investigation team members:

+3

+s

 Reviewed by: Title:

-Date;
+Acatemen by.
+Date:

+Caribbean School Policy Book

+ADDENDUM 7

-ADDENDUM 7 Carta Circular DEPR Kindergarten
+Carta Circular DEPR Kindergarten